badele/nix-homelab/docs/features/acme.md

 The HTTP-01 challenge is the most common method.
 Let's Encrypt verifies domain ownership by requesting a specific file via HTTP.

+> [!WARNING]
+> Important for Private Servers
+>
+> When using HTTP-01 challenge with private servers, **port 80 must be publicly
+> accessible** from the internet.
+This can be a security concern for homelab
+> setups.
+>
+> **Recommendation**: When your DNS provider supports it, prefer the **DNS-01
+> challenge** method instead.
+DNS-01 doesn't require opening port 80 and works
+> entirely through DNS records, making it more suitable for private
+> infrastructure.

 **Requirements:**